Texas Tech University

 aaec-lange-crop-insurance-quote

-Kelly Lange, an associate professor and director of Texas Tech’s Excellence in Agricultural Finance Program, said the seminar is designed to “build a bridge between producers, lenders and agents to improve outcomes for everyone in the system.”
+Kelly Lange, an associate professor and director of Texas Tech’s Excellence in Agricultural Finance Program, said the seminar was designed to “build a bridge between producers, lenders and agents to improve outcomes for everyone in the system.”

 “This conference is about understanding the decisions that producers make and the environment in which those decisions occur,” said Darren Hudson, associate dean for strategic initiatives and assessment in Texas Tech’s Davis College of Agricultural Sciences & Natural Resources.